-If the power of judicial review is taken away, by the virtue of any constitutional amendment and that the validity of any decision taken by the legislature shall not be questionable under any circumstances, even if it is violative of the fundamental rights given in the Indian Constitution, it would lead to sabotaging of the Constitution, as it would make these fundamental rights merely words in the Indian constitution without any application in the judicial world.
+If the power of judicial review of administrative action is taken away, by the virtue of any constitutional amendment and that the validity of any decision taken by the legislature shall not be questionable under any circumstances, even if it is violative of the fundamental rights given in the Indian Constitution, it would lead to sabotaging of the Constitution, as it would make these fundamental rights merely words in the Indian constitution without any application in the judicial world.
 Hence it is essential to have a concept of Judicial review to maintain the authenticity of the Constitution.

 Author Details: Jaanvi Shah

 The views of the author are personal only. (if any)